kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    * create a GitHub release and trigger documentation update on the official Kyma website
    * trigger provisioning of the cluster from the created release.
 The cluster name contains the release version with a period `.` replaced by a dash `-`.
 For example: `gke-release-1-4-0-rc1`.
 Use the cluster to test the release candidate.

-   > **CAUTION**: The cluster is automatically generated for you, so you don't need to create it.
-The release cluster, the IP Addresses, and the DNS records must be deleted manually after tests on the RC2 cluster are done.
+   > **CAUTION**: The cluster is automatically generated for you, but removal is a manual action.
+The release cluster, the IP Addresses, and the DNS records must be deleted manually after tests on the given cluster are done.

    If you don't have access to the GCP project, post a request in the Slack team channel.